LightningThunder637/SAtchayan/README.md

 - 👀 I’m interested in WebDeveloping
 - 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PHP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+- email - lightningthunder637@gmail.com
+- Discord - lightningthunder637 or LightningThunder#5216
+-

 <!---
 SAtchayan/SAtchayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.